billmdevs/automations/README.md

 ## When starting new projects
 When starting new projects I use another [script](create_envs_dirs.sh) to create an environment and directly setup a directory structure that changes depending on the type of project I want to work on(ML and web these days).<br />
 Do I need one for C/C++ projects?
-It's been a while I haven't touched the languages
+Let me know.
+It's been a while I haven't started a project from scratch in those languages.